DanielePassabi/BDT_Project_2021/README.md

 ### *How to start (developer)*

-We suppose that the first step of the solution (the population of the MySQL database) has already been implmeneted.
+We suppose that the first step of the solution (the population of the MySQL database) has already been implemented.
 Therefore from the developer side, the only action to be performed is the update of the above-mentioned database.
-Recalling that tender information and winners information have to be updated monthly and every six month respectively, to update the databse one should:
+Recalling that tender information and winners information have to be updated monthly and every six month respectively, to update the database one should:

 1) Download the new data from [ANAC](https://dati.anticorruzione.it/opendata/dataset?page=1).
 2) Run the NOME_DELL_EXE file exe.